Effective Date: 9 May 2019

-- When you use our websites mobile apps and platforms: Your IP address, device identifiers and information about how you use our websites.
-We use web analytics services to do this, including Google Analytics, Google AdSense, DoubleClick, Adobe or Microsoft.
+- When you use our websites mobile apps and platforms: Your IP address, device identifiers and information about how you use our websites such as session information and login attempts.
+We use web analytics services to do this.
+These services include: Google Analytics, Google AdSense, DoubleClick, Adobe or Microsoft.

-- When you participate in market research about us: Information about you and your responses from the service provider that conducted the research.
+- When you participate in market research: Information about you and your responses from the service provider that conducted the research.

 - When you engage with our sales partners: Your name, address and contact details, so we can contact you about products you may be interested in.